MScBiomedicalInformatics/MSIB32500/lectures/lecture3.md

 -----------------
-Let's now use the **scp** command, to copy the result files from your working directory on GARDNER to your local computer, so that we can vizualize the results.
+Use the **scp** command, copy the result files from your GARDNER working directory to your local computer, so that we can vizualize the results.

 Open a **new command line on your local** computer and then run the following commands (you will need to use your own username and password):